Terms & Conditions

 3: Any significant material change to the composition of the “Core” tour that wasn’t communicated when booking it.
 This is most likely to apply to a specific golf course being unavailable or possibly a specific hotel if it is deemed material to the integrity of the tour.
 Clients will be offered an alternative or different date, but we recognise that in some cases a unique component is irreplaceable and dates are not always flexible.
 This is only likely to occur in the booking and assembly stage

-4: If a deposit (or part of) has been committed but but is subject to a transferable transaction that the client is able to provide their own replacement for.
+4: If a deposit (or part of) has been committed but is subject to a transferable transaction that the client is able to provide their own replacement for.
 This needs to be attributable and agreed.
 A lot of golf courses won’t always permit a transferable name on a booking however

 5: Clients who have used us previously can expect that we will look more favourably on their loyalty where it is practical to do so.
 We have to stop short of specifying exactly what this means however, as it’s really a case by case issue.
 Any client who we are aware has helped promote our product would normally be regarded more favourably in respect of any discretionary decisions